phoenixnitin/interiit_mobileapp/README.md

 $ ionic cordova build android

+Before performing any change to codes, change your working branch:

+$ git checkout work_in_progress

 You need to have android sdk.

 Substitute android for ios if not on a Linux.